JonParton/Nextjs_ASWA_Starter/README.md

 # Next JS Static App on Azure Static Web Apps (ASWA's)

 This starter template / example was created based on the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs).
-At the time of writing the Microsoft Docs had quite a few issues I wanted to address before I could use and share it.
+At the time of writing the Microsoft Docs had quite a few issues I wanted to address before I could use and share it to others.

 - It never actually gave an example of using Azure Functions as a back end API.
   - From doing this previously I knew there were a few GOTCHA's in here that would get me (and others!) that were trying to get going with this.
 So I wanted to solve them and put them out in the community.